 The best training for a voiceover kid is a good acting class.
 Scene study and improvisation are key.
 Beyond that, perhaps one specific class where kids can learn how to behave in a booth, and voiceover specific terms terms like “ABC read” or “walla”.
 Class resources for kids are listed at the end of this article.

-Note that voiceover training tends to be much more expensive that regular acting classes, upwards of $100 per hour.
+Note that voiceover training tends to be much more expensive that regular acting classes, upwards of $100 per hour for a group.
 That is because a good class will take place in a recording booth adding rental fees and the cost of an engineer.
 In addition, VO classes require more one-on-one attention from the teacher than most other acting classes, which means small class sizes are paramount.